Leela: Then you'll be fired.

 Kazan: No, I mean they're not getting any winter clothing!

-The Stalking Zuko Series, Fridge Logic would dictate that the cooler punishment in the Boiling Rock would be driven useless by any firebender that can keep oneself warm or has a resilience to cold.
-Not so much when the extreme temperature differences causes the prisoner to catch "cooler fever" and has to defend oneself while made horribly ill by the other prisoners and the guards.
+- The Stalking Zuko Series, Fridge Logic would dictate that the cooler punishment in the Boiling Rock would be driven useless by any firebender that can keep himself warm or has a resilience to cold.
+Not so much when the extreme temperature differences cause the prisoner to catch "cooler fever" and he has to defend himself from the other prisoners and the guards while horribly ill.

 Han: On second thought, let's pass on that, huh?

 - Woody Allen's film Take the Money and Run has a pretty nasty punishment that's made even more harmful.
 As the narrator states, "Food on a chain gang is scarce and not very nourishing.
 The men get one hot meal a day... a bowl of steam."

 - Which is then shortly followed by an inverse of the trope, a man who didn't give a good day's work is hauled into another room, and the warden takes Virgil over to show him "what he's got to look forward to."
 We see the the shadow of what appears to be the man tied to the ceiling being whipped by another guard (and sounds of whipping and the prisoner wincing seem to confirm this), but after Virgil and the warden walk through the door, we find out that the guard is whipping the prisoner's shadow, instead.

 - In Going Postal Moist Von Lipwig is offered (as an alternative to being hanged, again) the job of Postmaster General.
 It's a job for life, just quite possibly not for long as it's already claimed the lives of several other "volunteers".

 - Lord Vetinari loves doing this.
 Just previously, he'd informed Moist that if he didn't accept the terms, Moist could just walk out that door over there and never hear of this again.
 Naturally, it opens onto an extremely deep pit.
 The villain actually chooses that option given the same choice.